This article was originally published in October 2017 and was last updated in September 2018.

 Scenarios / Resolutions

 Someone spills a drink on laptop / Immediately power off.
 Play emergency mix on Ui16.
-Transition to second laptop.
+Transition to the second laptop.

 Laptop gets smashed into and falls during gig / Play emergency mix on Ui16.
-Transition to second laptop.
+Transition to the second laptop.

 It’s All About The Mix